 Disentangling Molecular Networks in Health and Disease

-Our group has grown rapidly over the past several months!
-We are still actively recruiting graduate students.
-If you have an insatiable thirst for destroying dogma, please reach out to David to discuss career opportunities and/or collaboration!
+The Shahmoranders—photographed in their natural habitat above—are recruiting at all levels.
+If you have an insatiable thirst for destroying dogma (without tamoxifen or single-cell sequencing), please reach out to David and/or Sarah to discuss career opportunities and/or collaboration!

 FULL STOP.
 See Videos if you want to get straight to the good stuff.